cogentcore/core/goal/README.md

 The following sections provide a full list of equivalents between the `tensor` Go code, Goal, NumPy, and MATLAB, based on the table in [numpy-for-matlab-users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html).
 * The _same:_ in Goal means that the same NumPy syntax works in Goal, minus the `np.` prefix, and likewise for _or:_ (where Goal also has additional syntax).
+* In the `tensor.Go` code, we sometimes just write a scalar number for simplicity, but these are actually `tensor.NewFloat64Scalar` etc.
+* Goal also has support for `string` tensors, e.g., for labels, and operators such as addition that make sense for strings are supported.
+Otherwise, strings are automatically converted to numbers using the `tensor.Float` interface.
+If you have any doubt about whether you've got a `tensor.Float64` when you expect one, use `tensor.AsFloat64Tensor` which makes sure.

 ## Tensor shape